BenjaminPrinc/GRPC_warehouse/README.md

 ## Introduction
 A grpc demo should be implemented, which shows the communication between a server and client.

+## Theory questions

+*What is gRPC and why does it work accross languages and platforms?*
+* A RPC(Remote Procedure Call) Framework, makes it possible to call methods on an other device. gRPC uses Protocol Buffers for serialization and HTTP2 for transportation.

+*Describe the RPC life cycle starting with the RPC client?*
+* The client sends a Proto Request to the gRPC server, which then answers with a Proto Response.
+The Request and Response methods are declared in the .proto file, which is essential.

+*Describe the workflow of Protocol Buffers?*
+* Protocol Buffers are language- and platform-neutral, and are used for serzializing structured data.
+From the .proto file language-specific code can be generated.

+*What are the benefits of using protocol buffers?*
+* Protocol buffers are high performant and enable a seamless integration between different services.

+*When is the use of protocol not recommended?*
+* When you use a non-object-oriented language

+*List 3 different data types that can be used with protocol buffers*
+* Primitive data types (boolean, integers, floats), message (used for nested or repeating parts), enums (A set of values to choose from)

 ## Work (GKue)